Chase Young is back at Washington practice, and so is his boisterous energy

 “I’m like, ‘Yeah, it might matter one day,’ ” Young said.
 “You have to run off the field.”

 On Tuesday, the start of Washington’s three-day mandatory minicamp, Young’s return ended the minor hubbub surrounding his absence for the first two weeks of voluntary organized team activities.
-The 22-year-old was the only player to miss both workouts, but on Tuesday, he explained he had “a lot going on,” including a busy filming schedule with national brands such as Under Armour, eBay and “Family Feud.”
-He noted he was in and out of the building earlier this offseason and sent workout videos to strength coach Chad Englehardt to show the team he was still training hard.
+The 22-year-old was the only player to miss both workouts, but Tuesday he explained he had “a lot going on,” including a busy filming schedule with national brands such as Under Armour, eBay and “Family Feud.”
+He noted he was in and out of the building earlier this offseason and sent workout videos to strength coach Chad Englehart to show the team he was still training hard.

 “I came out today, was playing fast, so I feel good,” he said.
 “The biggest thing was just communicating with Coach Ron [Rivera] and [defensive coordinator Jack] Del Rio.
 As long as I’m locked in with them, they know I’m working.”

 Ian Thomas, Young’s manager, said the busy offseason began days after Washington’s playoff loss to Tampa Bay in January.
-Young has spent most of the offseason between Miami, where he’s been training, and Los Angeles, where he’s spent time shooting commercials for companies and discussing strategy with his agents at Klutch Sports Group.
-A normal day in Hollywood consisted of a workout at 7 a.m., acting on set from 10 to 6 and then another workout around 6:30.
+Young has spent most of the offseason between Miami, where he has been training, and Los Angeles, where he has spent time shooting commercials for companies and discussing strategy with his agents at Klutch Sports Group.
+A normal day in Hollywood consisted of a workout at 7 a.m., acting on set from 10 to 6 p.m. and then another workout around 6:30.

 “He’s working hard.
 He’s very business-oriented for such a young guy,” Thomas said in an interview.
 “He’s putting his all into every project, making sure everything is up to par and that it’s right.
 He understands he’s the boss of [his brand] … and he hasn’t slowed down with the workouts.
 He’s preparing his body, his mind, his spirit to help continue to improve the franchise.”